jimisor/isor.co.uk/log.md

 back to 2021.

 - Implemented a single sign on integration using Azure AD.
-Used OAuth 2.0 authorization code flow.
+Used OAuth 2.0 authorisation code flow.

 - Implemented a software integration importing ITSO HOPS transactions from Amazon S3 into a Sql Server database.